helloSystem/docs/developer/filer-context-menus.md

 ## Building the whole hierarchy

-The processus described here is only a sort of meta-algorythm, whose only goal is to better specify how the menus and actions should be layouted in the final hierarchy.
+The processus described here is only a sort of meta-algorithm, whose only goal is to better specify how the menus and actions should be laid out in the final hierarchy.

-The implementor might take advantage of preparing once the whole hierarchy of the menus and actions:
+The implementer might take advantage of preparing once the whole hierarchy of the menus and actions:

 *   to minimize the time spent in the parsing of all files;
 *   to identify and eliminate duplicate _desktop_file_id_s,
 *   to eliminate invalid menus and actions.

-1.  as described in desktop_file_ids and invalid `.desktop` files; implentation so obtains a flat list of menus or actions;
+1.  as described in desktop_file_ids and invalid `.desktop` files; implementation so obtains a flat list of menus or actions;

 2.  recursively build the hierarchy; this merely consists in the build of the hierarchy as a tree of menus and actions, where each _desktop_file_id_ addressed as the subitem of a menu consumes this same id from the flat list
     *   if the level-zero order (which is not specified here, but see desktop_file_id addressed in the level zero consumes this same id from the flat list;